uf-reef-avl/BagGetFilter/README.md

  - Create csv files of the selected topics by clicking on the "Save selected topics to csv files" button.
 The files will be automatically named but the storage directory has to be specified.

  - Create a new bag with only the selected topics by clicking on the "Save selected topics in a filtered bag" button.
 The files will be automatically named by keeping the same bag name and adding the suffix specified in the upper line.
 The storage directory must also be specified.

+ - **enable tf in bags loading** checkbox permits to load tf topics inside BagGetFilter.
+It is not advisable to check it when a voluminous bag will be loaded because it will slow down the performance.

 ![Bag Suffix](./docs/imgs/Bag_suffix.png "Bag Suffix")